14. Mutations

 The Mutation input

-To make any changes to a particular playlist, our needs to receive some input.
+To create a new listing, our needs to receive some input.

-We've used a before in the Query.playlist : we passed in a single called id.
+We've used a before in the Query.listing : we passed in a single called id.

 type Query {